beileitang/beileitang_pinpong/README.md

 # Creating a simple Pong game

 A simple pinpong game by using programing.
+Link to GitHub repo is [pingpong](https://github.com/beileitang/beileitang_pinpong)

 ### detail: